-- QCL-InfoPeriodicCSI-RS contains a reference to a TCI-RS-SetConfig indicating QCL source RS(s).
-If the TCI-RS-SetConfig is configured with a reference to an RS with QCL-TypeD' association, that RS may be an SS/PBCH block located in the same or different CC/DL BWP or a CSI-RS resource configured as periodic located in the same or different CC/DL BWP.
+- qcl-InfoPeriodicCSI-RS contains a reference to a TCI-State indicating QCL source RS(s).
+If the TCI-State is configured with a reference to an RS with ’QCL-TypeD' association, that RS may be an SS/PBCH block located in the same or different CC/DL BWP or a CSI-RS resource configured as periodic located in the same or different CC/DL BWP.

+- trs-Info in NZP-CSI-RS-ResourceSet is associated with a CSI-RS resource set and for which the UE can assume that the antenna port with the same port index of the configured NZP CSI-RS resources in the NZP-CSI-RS-ResourceSet is the same as described in Subclause 5.1.6.1.1 and can be configured only when the higher layer parameter reportQuantity associated with all the reporting settings linked with the CSI-RS resource set is unconfigured or set to ‘none’.

+All CSI-RS resources within one set are configured with same bwp-Id, same density and same nrofPorts, except for the NZP CSI-RS resources used for interference measurement.